Gooli

-Gooli is a 2008 Indian Kannada-language action film, directed by P. Sathya.
-It stars Sudeep, Mamta Mohandas in lead roles.
+Gooli is a 2008 Indian Kannada-language action film, directed by P. N. Sathya.
+It stars Sudeep, Mamta Mohandas (her Kannada debut) in lead roles.
 The film is produced by Ramu under the banner Ramu Enterprises and music is by Anoop Seelin.
 The film was later dubbed into Hindi as Sabse Bada Mawali in 2009 and into Tamil as Korukkupettai Kooli in 2012.

 Plot

 The central character Gooli (Sudeep), is an uneducated, rude youngster and deadly merciless, cruel rowdy with whom a girl named Ramya (Mamta) accidentally falls in love by seeing his pure and unadulterated heart.
 Ramya continues to keep in touch with Gooli despite opposition from her family, and although Gooli tries to keep Ramya at a distance, he finds he has also fallen in love with her.
 They marry but separate shortly afterwards.
 Later Gooli hears shocking news about the apparent death of Ramya, however, she is not dead but in a mental asylum due to severe brain damage.